Transperfect Expands Global Contact Center And BPO Capabilities With Acquisition Of H2A

 NEW YORK and PARIS, Jan.
-23, 2025 /PRNewswire/ -- TransPerfect , the world's largest provider of language and AI solutions for global business, today announced the Acquisition of H2A, a French leader in contact center customer experience and business process outsourcing (BPO) solutions.
+23, 2025 (GLOBE NEWSWIRE) -- TransPerfect , the world's largest provider of language and AI solutions for global business, today announced the Acquisition of H2A, a French leader in contact center customer experience and business process outsourcing (BPO) solutions.

 H2A provides inbound and outbound customer support, telemarketing, order processing, and technical support for industries including telecommunications, retail, finance, and public services.
 The company's focus on operational efficiency and client satisfaction has enabled it to consistently improve customer engagement and streamline business operations for its clients.